Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Problem Structure

 In general, the feasibility time-step heuristic can always be used to identify candidate designs.
 Nevertheless, when the problematic nonconvexities identified in Table \ref{tab:summary} are present, verifying the feasibility of the design is recommended.
-At the current time, this can only be achieved by solving \eqref{medial_level} to global optimality given the identified design, an approach that may quickly become computationally intractable.
+At present, this can only be achieved by solving \eqref{medial_level} to global optimality given the identified design, an approach that may quickly become computationally intractable.